Article by: Leanne Ridgeway

-The newly released, rather thundering five-track offering, which includes guest vocals by Andrea Vidal (Holy Grove), Dave Verellen (Botch, Narrows), and Neil McAdams (Black Breath), as well as a track dedicated to late Black Breath bassist Elijah Nelson, was released digitally and on limited edition vinyl on August 14th.
+The newly released, rather thundering five-track offering, which includes guest vocals by Andrea Vidal (Holy Grove), Dave Verellen (Botch, Narrows), and Neil McAdams (Black Breath), as well as a track dedicated to late Black Breath bassist Elijah Nelson.
+The album was released digitally and on limited edition vinyl on August 14th.

 ‘Smoking Mountain‘ is powerfully dark, with a sinister slant in both sound and lyrical content.
 “Death Cave” sets off on a faster thrashy sludge vibe through the first several verses and choruses of the story with a forceful bludgeoning.
 About 3:45 minutes into it we get a churning rhythmic cycle for a minute or two to slowly settle you in before ripping things to shreds in the last moments of this 7+ minute burner.

-To be honest, I wasn’t expecting to write a review, but as I was typing up the news of the release and listening to the album on Bandcamp, it had me going back to the page to repeat the various tracks and check out the lyrics more closely… and here we are.
+To be honest, I wasn’t expecting to write a review, but as I was typing up the news of the release I was listening to the album on Bandcamp.
+It had me going back to repeat various tracks and check out the lyrics more closely… and here we are.
 Overall, ‘Smoking Mountain‘ is beautifully written songs melding into a full chronicle of short stories, with a highly enjoyable cross of musical genres and vocal stylings, all while still remaining tightly fixed into the metal realm.

 01. Death Cave